New Jersey Theft by Unlawful Taking

 Explanation of Law

-Theft of movable property occurs when an individual "unlawfully takes" or "exercises unlawful control" over the property of another.
-The term "unlawful" refers to the accused's knowledge that he was not entitled to take, exercise control over or dispose of the property.
-"Deprive" includes both permanent takings and temporary situations.
-It is also important to keep in mind that an individual need not actually take or move property for the offense to occur as all that is required is control such as, for example, when the ignition is started in the case of a car theft.
+Theft of movable property occurs when an individual “unlawfully takes” or “exercises unlawful control” over the property of another.
+The term “unlawful” refers to the accused’s knowledge that he was not entitled to take, exercise control over or dispose of the property.
+“Deprive” includes both permanent takings and temporary situations.
+It is also important to keep in mind that an individual need not actually take or move property for the offense to occur as all that is required is control.
+For example, it is sufficient to infer control when the ignition is started in the case of a car theft.
 By the same token, no offense is committed until control is actually exercised.
 See State v. ex rel.
 L.W., 333 N.J.Super.
 492 (App.Div.2000).
 The accused must also intend to deprive the true owner of the property.
-Accordingly, where there is an agreement between the parties that the property is going to be returned or where the accused actually possesses a valid "claim of right to the property, there is no violation.
+Accordingly, where there is an agreement between the parties that the property is going to be returned or where the accused actually possesses a valid claim of right to the property, there is no violation.
 See State v.
 Taplin, 230 N.J.Super.
 95 (App.Div.1988); see also State v.
 Lindsey, 245 N.J.Super.
 466 (App.Div.1991).
 The property that is taken or controlled must be the property of another.

 Where the property is immovable and N.J.S.A.
 2C:20-3(b) is involved, a person must actually transfer an interest in the property to commit a violation.
 Unlike N.J.S.A.
 2C:20-3(a) where “control” is pivital, actual transfer is necessary under N.J.S.A.
 2C:20-3(b).
 Unlawful or unauthorized control of immovable property, for example, an unlawful occupancy, is not a crime under this section.

 Grading of Offense: New Jersey Theft by Unlawful Taking